Some are concerned that audit shows top Metro managers may be blocking reforms

 “Despite NTSB investigations into fatal accidents going back to the 1980s, FTA inspections and numerous other investigations, reports and audits, Metrorail management has still today not created an effective safety culture within the ROCC,” said David Mayer, chief executive of the Washington Metrorail Safety Commission.

-Metro board chairman Paul C. Smedberg said the board is tired of waiting for a culture change at the ROCC.
+The Metro board’s chairman, Paul C. Smedberg, said the board is tired of waiting for a culture change at the ROCC.

 “We obviously were aware of some of the issues, and we need to clearly understand more,” he said, adding that he and others have “grown pretty impatient about the issues at the ROCC.”

-Smedberg said he thinks Wiedefeld is trying to correct the problems by replacing ROCC director Deltrin Harris in July and assigning Jayme Johnson, the director of strategic initiatives, to oversee an overhaul of training and culture.
-Staff are expected to provide the Metro board with a thorough update of progress and remaining problems at Thursday’s board meeting, Smedberg said.
+Smedberg said he thinks Wiedefeld has tried to correct the problems by replacing ROCC director Deltrin Harris in July and assigning Jayme Johnson, the director of strategic initiatives, to oversee an overhaul of training and culture.
+Staff are expected to provide the Metro board with a thorough update of progress and remaining problems on Thursday, Smedberg said.
 Harris declined to comment.

 “We expect to see a pretty thorough plan of how we move forward on this,” Smedberg said.

 Smedberg acknowledged that the audit couldn’t come at a worse time, as Metro is facing a serious budget crunch.
 Metro is estimated to be losing about $2 million in fare revenue every weekday because of pandemic-related ridership declines.
-The transit agency is surviving mostly on federal aid from the Cares Act but officials say that will run out by January.
+The transit agency is surviving mostly on federal aid from the Cares Act, but officials say that will run out by January.

 Transit agencies across the United States are pleading with Congress for a $32 billion bailout, but it doesn’t seem likely anytime soon.
 A scathing audit probably won’t help with the lobbying, even if Metro has already started correcting some issues.